Warwick Estate Planning Lawyer

 I have someone in mind for the role of executor but they do not live here.
-Can they still be my estate’s executor?
+Can they still be my estate’s executors?

 Although it can make things more difficult, you can still legally appoint an out-of-state executor.
 That said, Rhode Island requires an out-of-state executor to name someone as a resident agent who will be able to accept and take care of legal documents on behalf of your named executor.
 Remember, when your executor needs to make decisions regarding your estate plan, there will be many choices to make on a daily or weekly basis that must be done locally.

 If you are interested in learning more about estate plans or who you should name as your executor, don’t hesitate any longer to speak with a team member from McCarthy Law, LLC.
 Our estate planning lawyer in Warwick, Rhode Island can help you every step of the way.